digitalspider/jcsite/README.md

 The JavaCloud Framework (jcframe) makes building Java web CRUD applications really simple.

+This project contains 2 artefacts:
+* A [jcframe](https://github.com/digitalspider/jcsite/tree/master/jcframe) java library for building CRUD applications
+* A [demo website](https://github.com/digitalspider/jcsite/tree/master/website), which is a sample war file using the jcframe code.

-The process is:
+The development process is:
 * Create a new database table schema, or get the connection properties to existing database
 * Use a tool to generate a series of *beans* against the database schema
  * e.g. [oracle jpa page](http://www.oracle.com/technetwork/developer-tools/eclipse/jpatutorial-2-092215.html) or [eclipse jpa page](http://help.eclipse.org/juno/index.jsp?topic=%2Forg.eclipse.jpt.doc.user%2Ftasks021.htm)
- * A *bean* is an object representing a table in the database
+ * A **bean** is an object representing a table in the database
 * Import this JCFrame jar file into your maven
  * Download the source code using <code> git clone https://github.com/digitalspider/jcsite.git </code>
  * Run <code>maven clean install</code>